Commercial pig farm in China jams drone signal to combat swine fever crooks

 In July, China's agriculture ministry said criminal gangs were faking outbreaks of swine fever on farms and forcing farmers to sell their healthy pigs at sharply lower prices.

-And on Thursday, a state-backed news website, The Paper, reported that a pig farming unit of Beijing Dabeinong Technology Group Co Ltd had run foul of the regional aviation authority, as its transmitter had disrupted the GPS signal in the area.
+And on Thursday (Dec 19), a state-backed news website, The Paper, reported that a pig farming unit of Beijing Dabeinong Technology Group had run foul of the regional aviation authority, as its transmitter had disrupted the GPS signal in the area.

+READ: Pig farmers pessimistic as China tries to talk down swine fever

 Answering questions from investors on an interactive platform run by the Shenzhen Stock Exchange, Dabeinong confirmed on Friday that its pig farming unit in Heilongjiang province had unwittingly violated civil aviation rules.